-We will take a quick look at setting up the polyfill then see how you can use the Temporal API time zones.
+We will have a quick look at setting up the polyfill, then see how you can use the Temporal API time zones.
 An example use case is to convert a meeting time from your local time zone for a colleague on another continent.
 No need to guess daylight saving adjustments any more!

 There are a couple of polyfills suggested by TC39 for the Temporal API .
 We just take the first one here.
 Polyfills let you write code using new APIs before the APIs are widely supported.
 Behind the scenes, they convert your code (written using the new API) to widely supported code.
 This lets you get an early start on the new API.

 To get going, install the polyfill package in your project:

 That’s it.
 Next we see how you can do time conversion.

 Let’s take a concrete use case.
 We are in London and have a friend in São Paulo.
 We want to call them now, but want to make sure it is a socially acceptable time for the call in São Paulo before dialling.

 Let’s start by setting up the local time zone.
 The Temporal API supports Time Zones using common time zone abbreviations (like CET for Central European Time, see IANA docs for more colour ) as well as city based ones.
 We will go for the latter: